- Law Offices of Shana E. Thompson

 We have years of experience helping families get through a divorce, child custody dispute, or the distribution of assets acquired during the marriage.
 We are passionate about helping our clients through this process successfully.
 We bring our dedication and passion to each case.
 We help men and women through a divorce when their assets are at risk and their children need to transition to a new normal.

 Our Seattle matrimonial attorneys understand both the financial and emotional burden associated with a divorce case.
 We have seen virtually every type of divorce and family law case in King County, WA.
 Our goal is to help you obtain the best outcome possible in your case.
 Experience matters.

 Our offices are conveniently located in Seattle.
 Law Offices of Shana E. Thompson also serves clients living in Ballard, Greenlake, Phinney Ridge, Northgate, Shoreline, Bothell, Lake City Way, North Bend, Mercer Island, Bellevue, Issaquah, and Vashon Island.
-Call (206) 712-2756 today to schedule an initial consultation free of charge.
+Call (206) 712-2756 today to schedule an initial consultation.